 Hash-to-curve generation of the password element with ECC groups(M137)

-An SAE peer, e.g. a mesh STA or an AP, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA that uses a password identifier shall use the hash-to-curve method.
+An SAE peer, e.g. a mesh STA or an AP or an AP MLD, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA or an MLD that uses a password identifier shall use the hash-to-curve method.
 An SAE initiator that has identified a peer that supports this technique (through receipt of Beacon or Probe Response frames) shall derive a secret element, PT, according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of element derivation unless its peer has already signalled support for this method.
 If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set(#4672) to SAE_HASH_TO_ELEMENT.

 (…existing texts ….)

 Direct Generation of the password element with FFC groups(M137)

-An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE (#4726)hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA that uses a password identifier shall use the direct hashing technique.
+An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE (#4726)hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA or an MLD that uses a password identifier shall use the direct hashing technique.
 An SAE initiator that has identified a peer that supports the following technique (through receipt of Beacon or Probe Response frames) shall derive PT according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of PWE derivation unless its peer has already signalled support.

 (…existing texts ….)

 PWE and secret generation

 Prior to beginning the protocol message exchange, the secret element PWE and two secret values are generated.